Ellieeeee/Crime-Spree-Calculator/README.md

 This would likely be used for preparing a build beforehand (as at higher levels less and less stuff becomes viable) or to judge if the current level is too much for the player to handle.

+Can also show the rewards gained after beating a heist for any given Crime Spree Level.
+Shows EXP, Cash, Coins, Card Drops, and Cosmetics (Armor Skins).

 No fancy GUIs, just shows up on the command line.
 Should be able to run standalone just fine.